alejandroariaszuluaga/devops-pizza-app/README.md

 eval $(minikube docker-env)
 ```

-Now there are two options to run this test, if any local testing is needed, the Minikube registry can be used
+3. Deploy Docker image with either one of the following two options, if any local testing is needed, the Minikube registry can be used before making any updates on the currently DockerHub [4] hosted image.

-3. Deploy Docker image

     1. Deploy image locally to Minikube registry